 4.3 Cross-Reference Analysis with Other Studies

 The findings of this study align closely with those reported by Sare and Debono [21], particularly in the effect that benchmark guidance has on LLM performance.
 In this research, the Broad prompt produced limited accuracy, with an overall PP Score of 28% for misconfiguration detection, whereas accuracy increased substantially when benchmark excerpts were introduced in the Specific case, reaching 61%.
-A similar trend was documented by Sare and Debono, who reported that “GPT-4’s response accuracy rate is 75%.
-Compared to GPT-4’s performance from their Recorded results, without CIS benchmark document provided, which has an accuracy rate of 40.8%, this shows an improvement of 34.2%” [21].
-Their work also demonstrated that baseline zero-shot prompting without CIS reference produced accuracy rated of only 40.8% for GPT-4 and 26.3% for GPT-3.5, highlighting the same challenge observed in this study, where unguided prompts struggled to consistently detect benchmark-aligned errors.
-Furthermore, Sare and Debono observed that when prompts explicitly referenced CIS benchmarks, “There is a 10% improvement in the ‘Cross-reference with CIS Benchmarks’ category” [21], which is consistent with the improvements noted here when using benchmark-guided prompts.
+A similar trend was documented by Sare and Debono, who reported that “GPT-4’s response accuracy rate is 75%. .
+Their work also demonstrated that baseline zero-shot prompting without CIS reference produced accuracy rated of only 40.8% for GPT-4 and 26.3% for GPT-3.5, highlighting the same challenge observed in this study, where unguided prompts struggled to consistently detect benchmark-aligned errors [21].
+Furthermore, Sare and Debono observed that when prompts explicitly referenced CIS benchmarks, performance in their “Cross-reference with CIS Benchmarks” category improved by around 10%[21], which is consistent with the improvements noted here when using benchmark-guided prompts.
 Together, these parallels reinforce that while LLMs demonstrate some capacity for detecting vulnerabilities under general prompts, their accuracy is markedly enhanced when grounded in explicit compliance standards.

-Alongside Sare’s study, the findings of Cao et al. [16] further support this dissertation’s central claim that the level of guidance in prompt design directly determines the effectiveness of LLMs in fault detection.
-Cao et al. observed that when ChatGPT was tasked with identifying faulty programs using a minimal prompt template, it successfully detected only 27 out of 34 cases, However, when supplied with a more informative and structured prompt, performance improved dramatically, reaching 34 out of 34 detections.
+Along with Sare’s study, the findings of Cao et al. [16] further support this dissertation’s argument that the level of guidance in prompt design directly affects how well LLMs perform in fault detection.
+Cao et al. observed that when ChatGPT was tasked with identifying faulty programs using a minimal prompt template, it successfully detected only 79% of cases, However, when supplied with a more informative and structured prompt, performance improved dramatically, reaching 100% detection rate.
 A similar pattern emerged in this dissertation’s evaluation of Cisco IOS configurations.
-Under the unguided Broad prompt, GPT identified 34 out of 120 misconfigurations.
-Introduction explicit references to CIS Benchmarks in the Mid prompt improved this slightly to 39 out of 120.
-The best results were achieved under the Specific prompt, which provided authoritative benchmark excerpts and narrowed the scope to a single protocol, allowing the model to identify 73 out of 120 misconfigurations.
+Under the unguided Broad prompt, GPT identified 28% of misconfigurations.
+Introduction explicit references to CIS Benchmarks in the Mid prompt improved this slightly to 33%.
+The best results were achieved under the Specific prompt, which provided authoritative benchmark excerpts and narrowed the scope to a single protocol, allowing the model to identify 61% of misconfigurations.
 It was also reported that a similar pattern regarding the effect of prompt design on LLM performance was shown.
 It is shown that a basic, minimally guided prompt led ChatGPT to miss a meaningful portion of true errors and sometimes emphasized non-critical issues, whereas providing clearer task intention and context substantially improved performance and shifted the model towards a more functionally relevant direction.
 These results are consistent with this dissertations results.
 Unguided broad prompts tended to produce shorter, list-like outputs and occasional false positives, while benchmark-guided, protocol-scoped prompting yielded more structured compliance reasoning and higher accuracy in identifying materially important configuration issues.